 Running Total: $25.33 ($4.67 remaining)

-At Blue Nile, I ended my night with dancing and one last drink, which cost me $4.00 when I left a tip for the bartender.
+At Blue Nile, I ended my night with dancing and one last drink, which cost me $4.00 with a tip for the bartender.

 Running Total $29.33 ($0.67 remaining)